Benjamin-Philip/Benjamin-Philip.github.io/collections/_sicp/sicp-ex-1.19.md

 # How on Earth do we transform `p` and `q` (the answer)

-Well, (that's (ben in french)[https://forum.wordreference.com/threads/bah-oui-ben-oui.196005/]), the answer lies with a common enemy - Algebra
+Well, (that's [ben in french](https://forum.wordreference.com/threads/bah-oui-ben-oui.196005/)), the answer lies with a common enemy - Algebra
 (Or google)

 One thing we can do is study how every iteration of the new algorithm changes.